 References in this announcement to visual results are from NQ diamond drill core.
-Fresh sulphide mineralisation in CANDD015A consisted of chalcopyrite in stringers and veins.
+Fresh sulphide mineralisation consists of chalcopyrite in stringers and veins, and semi-massive chalcopyrite, pyrrhotite and pyrite.
 Visual estimates of percentages are based on logged visual observations of the drill core surface as presented in the core trays and may not be representative of the entire sample interval.

 Laboratory assays are required for representative estimates of copper and other metal content abundance.

-Mineralised sections will be cut, and half-core sampled the for assays.
-Assay results for CANDD015A are expected in late-January 2023.
+Mineralised sections in drill core will be cut, and half-core sampled the for assays.
+Assay results are expected in March 2023.